Rush to list stocks stirs memories of tech bubble

 While the IPO stream remains robust, many of the companies listing have poor quality earnings.
 The proportion of U.S. companies coming to the market that are unprofitable is now at 74 percent, its highest since 1999, analysts at Redburn said.

-These include King Digital Entertainment, parent company of mobile game “Candy Crush Saga”, white goods retailer AO World, and online takeaway service Just Eat - which achieved a heady valuation of 1.5 billion pounds ($2.5 billion), over 100 times its earnings of 14.1 million pounds.
+These include King Digital Entertainment KING.N, parent company of mobile game “Candy Crush Saga”, white goods retailer AO World (AO.L), and online takeaway service Just Eat (JE.L) - which achieved a heady valuation of 1.5 billion pounds ($2.5 billion), over 100 times its earnings of 14.1 million pounds.

 “It’s become very dangerous,” George Godber, manager of the CF Miton UK Value Opportunities Fund, said.